House Speaker Welcomes Flynn Resignation, But Congress Has More Questions

 Addressing the resignation of President Trump's national security adviser, House Speaker Paul Ryan said Michael Flynn had lost the president's trust and he was right to ask for Flynn's resignation.

-Flynn resigned Monday night following reports that he had discussed U.S. sanctions with Russia prior to Trump's inauguration — and then misled Vice President Pence about that conversation.
+Flynn resigned Monday night following reports that he had discussed U.S. sanctions with Russia prior to Trump's inauguration — and then misled then-Vice President-elect Pence about that conversation.

 "National security is perhaps the most important function or responsibility a president has," Ryan told reporters in a weekly briefing.
 He added, "I think the key is this: That as soon as this person lost the president's trust, the president asked for his resignation, and that was the right thing to do."

 Before the resignation, press secretary Sean Spicer said the White House was "evaluating the situation" with regards to Flynn — comments that contradicted remarks a short time earlier when Trump adviser Kellyanne Conway told MSNBC the president had "full confidence" in Flynn.
-The White House has not said that Trump asked for Flynn's resignation.
-Trump did not answer questions about Flynn when asked by pool reporters at an education listening session on Tuesday morning.
+Trump did not answer questions about Flynn when asked by pool reporters at an education listening session on Tuesday morning, but Spicer confirmed at the White House daily press briefing on Tuesday afternoon that Trump had asked for Flynn's resignation after his trust in the former national security adviser had eroded.

 Many Republicans are making it clear that Flynn's resignation is not the end of the story for them.

 In a statement, Republican Sen. John McCain thanked Gen. Flynn for his "many years of distinguished service to our country," but called the resignation "a troubling indication of the dysfunction of the current national security apparatus."
-He called on the president to find a replacement who is "embowered by clear lines of authority and responsibility and possesses the skills and experience necessary to organize the national security system across our government."
+He called on the president to find a replacement who is "empowered by clear lines of authority and responsibility and possesses the skills and experience necessary to organize the national security system across our government."

 Flynn has temporarily been replaced by retired Lt.
 Gen. Joseph Kellogg.